kuberlab/docs/docs/projects/create-new-project.md

 Project is the environment for development and lifecycle management of ML/AI application.
-You can find a lot of templates and pre-built Projects in the **Kibernetika** catalog.
+You can find a lot of templates and pre-built Projects in the **Kibernetika.AI** catalog.

 You can create new project [using UI interface](#creating-empty-project-from-ui-interface) or [using command line tool](#creating-empty-project-using-kibernetika-command-line-tool).